Sean Christie: Las Vegas entrepreneur

 In January 2018, Sean Christie joined MGM Resorts International as President of Events and Nightlife, where he oversaw all owned and leased day and nightlife venues and provided strategic direction around special events programming.
 During his tenure at MGM, Christie spearheaded Juniper Cocktail Lounge, Roy Choi’s restaurant concept Best Friend, On The Record Speakeasy and Club, and Mama Rabbit Mezcal + Tequila Bar at Park MGM.
 Christie also led the opening of the Mayfair Supper Club, a 10,000-square-foot old-school supper club-style concept located at the Bellagio in the space formally occupied by the lounge Hyde.
-The concept of the Mayfair stems from shifting tastes and Las Vegas guests searching for new nightlife experience, and features exemplary cuisine and live performances including the Mayfair Jazz Trio.
+The concept of the Mayfair stems from shifting tastes and Las Vegas guests searching for new nightlife experiences, and features exemplary cuisine and live performances including the Mayfair Jazz Trio.

 Carver Road Hospitality

 Recently, Christie has partnered with real estate and marketing executive Nelson Famadas to launch Carver Road Capital.
-The venture will invest in, develop, and operate lifestyle hotels, restaurants, lounges and other hospitality concepts, both domestically and internationally.
+The venture will invest in, develop, and operate lifestyle hotels, restaurants, lounges, and other hospitality concepts, both domestically and internationally.

-In July 2021, Carver Road announced plans to open a multi-concept venue Flanker Kitchen + Sporting Club to Salt Lake City, opening in December 2021.
-The 17,500-square-foot multi-concept complex features a restaurant, three bars, 400-square-feet of LED screens, private karaoke and golf simulator rooms, a central sporting club/nightclub, and a cocktail lounge.
+In July 2021, Carver Road announced plans to open a multi-concept venue Flanker Kitchen + Sporting Club in Salt Lake City, opening in December 2021.
+The 17,500-square-foot multi-concept complex features a restaurant, three bars, 400 square feet of LED screens, private karaoke and golf simulator rooms, a central sporting club/nightclub, and a cocktail lounge.
 Located across from Vivant Arena at The Gateway, the venue was designed by award-winning international design studio DesignAgency and a menu by culinary director Jeannine Glass.